bruno-ponne/coding-the-past/_posts/2023-05-15-Z-score-in-R.md

 <br>

-To customize our plot, we will use the ggplot theme developed in the lesson ['How to show historical weather data with ggplot2 customized plots']({% post_url 2023-01-24-Historical-Weather-Data %}).
+To customize our plot, we will use the ggplot theme developed in the lesson ['Climate data visualization']({% post_url 2023-01-24-Historical-Weather-Data %}).

 <br>